UDL Case Study: A Multimodal Approach to Medical Terminology

 In class, Orr introduced the root word cardio, for heart, and also taught the sign for heart.
 This engaged students by seeing, speaking, and doing.
 Then, students completed review exercises to reinforce the connection between the root word and medical terminology.

-Around this time, Orr and her colleagues were learning about Universal Design for Learning (UDL), a framework aimed at removing learning barriers to learning and understanding the variability in how students learn best.
+Around this time, Orr and her colleagues participated in an accessibility workshop, in September of 2023, hosted by Johnston Community College and supported by the National Science Foundation Advanced Technological Education grant DUE #2201663.
+Part 1 of the workshop featured Luis Perez from CAST, who presented on Universal Design for Learning (UDL), a framework aimed at removing learning barriers to learning and understanding the variability in how students learn best.
+High school CTE teachers and special populations coordinators in attendance earned continuing education credits for completing a project associated with UDL.
+Ashley presented this project in February 2024 during Part 2 of the workshop.
 Orr said: “The UDL model is interesting to me because it's not just something extra to do!
 These strategies can help everyone in class, not just your students with accommodations.
 I have always told my students how you learn best should be how you study best.
 The UDL model actively incorporates these strategies into our lessons and it carries over to improve student engagement and ultimately performance in mastering a concept.”

 Orr’s approach to teaching medical root words with ASL was inspired by her UDL learning.
 She had two questions at the outset: 1) What is the most effective way to learn and retain information? and 2) Will movement that activates both sides of the brain and body improve retention?
 Orr noticed that during weekly quizzes, students would make the sign language gestures to help them recall the meaning of root words.